nay244/nay-zettel/index.md

 **Productivity Tracking:** This system is my reflective mirror.
 It shows me where I've been and guides where I'm going.
 By interlinking tasks with my broader goals, I ensure that my daily actions align with my true priorities.
 Watching my progress unfold within this network of notes keeps me motivated and on track.

 **Personal Life Diary:** My Zettelkasten is also the canvas of my life.
 It captures the essence of my personal stories, the lessons I learn, and the joy I find in everyday moments.
 It's a tool for self-discovery, helping me to see patterns in my life and understand my journey better.
-And one day, it will be a legacy—a glimpse into my world for those I cherish.
+And one day, it will be a legacy—a glimpse into my world.

 ## How to browse this site
 In the true spirit of the Zettelkasten ideology, this webpage is to be a collection of notes.